 - there is a designated teacher with the appropriate training skills and knowledge appointed to promote the academic achievement of looked after children and children previously looked after

-- the school’s safeguarding arrangements take into account the procedures and practice of the Local Authority as part of the inter- procedures, set up by the Local Multi Agency Safeguarding Board (LSCB).
-This includes working with Children’s Social Care from other areas when children attend school in Luton however live outside of Luton
+- the school/DSL take into account the procedures and practice of the Local Authority as part of the inter-agency procedures set up by the Local Multi Agency Safeguarding Board (LSCB).
+This includes working with Children’s Social Care from other authorities when children attend school in Luton but live outside of Luton

-- the school shares information with other professionals in the interests of safeguarding children in accordance with the guidance within working Together to Safeguard Children 2018 and Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers, 2015
+the school shares information with other professionals in the interests of safeguarding children in accordance with the guidance within Working Together to Safeguard Children 2018 and Information Sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers, 2018

-- the school will follow local procedures for sharing intelligence in relation to Child Sexual Exploitation with Bedfordshire Police and the Single Point of Contact for CSE within Luton Council
+- the school follows local procedures for sharing intelligence in relation to Child Sexual Exploitation with Bedfordshire Police and the Single Point of Contact for CSE within Luton Council

-- the Head Teacher/Principal ensures that safeguarding policies and procedures which have been adopted by the Governing Body are consistently implemented
+- that the Head Teacher ensures that safeguarding policies and procedures which have been adopted by the Governing Body are consistently implemented

 - the school has procedures for managing allegations and concerns about adults that work or volunteer with children and that these include the procedures for making referrals to the Disclosure and Barring Service and NCTL as the teaching professional body where appropriate

-- the school operates, “safer recruitment” procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers in accordance with Keeping Children Safe in Education 2019
+- the school operates, safer recruitment procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers in accordance with Keeping Children Safe in Education 2020;

-- the Designated Safeguarding Lead is a member of the Senior Leadership Team and has lead responsibility for safeguarding which is not delegated – this is clearly defined within the role holder’s job description and that this person has the appropriate authority, time, training, funding and resources to undertake this role as per Appendix B Keeping Children Safe in Education, 2019
+- the Designated Safeguarding Lead is a member of the Senior Leadership Team and has lead responsibility for safeguarding which is not delegated.
+This is clearly defined within the role holder’s job description and this person must have the appropriate authority, time, training, funding and resources to undertake this role as per Appendix B of Keeping Children Safe in Education, 2020

 - the Designated Safeguarding Lead maintains management oversight of any work undertaken by the Deputy Designated Safeguarding Lead

-- the Head Teacher/Principal and all other staff who work with children undertake safeguarding training in accordance with Keeping Children Safe in Education 2019 and that they receive annual safeguarding updates to ensure their continued professional development
+- the Head Teacher and all other staff who work with children undertake safeguarding training in accordance with Keeping Children Safe in Education 2020 and that they receive annual safeguarding updates to ensure their continued professional development

 - these updates take account of LSCB priorities, the local context, the needs of the pupils and other identified training needs

-- all training will incorporate safeguarding children in specific circumstances which includes, but is not limited to: Child Sexual Exploitation (CSE), Female Genital Mutilation (FGM), vulnerability to radicalisation and peer on peer abuse
+- all training will incorporate safeguarding children in specific a circumstance that includes, but is not limited to Child Sexual Exploitation (CSE), Female Genital Mutilation (FGM), vulnerability to radicalisation and peer on peer abuse

 - the school has appropriate safeguarding responses for children who go missing from education which should include holding more than one emergency contact number for pupils

-- temporary staff and volunteers are made aware of the school’s procedures for child protection and their responsibilities
+- temporary staff and volunteers are made aware of the school’s policies and procedures for child protection and their responsibilities

 - there are appropriate online filtering and monitoring systems within the school which safeguards children from accessing inappropriate or harmful online material.
 Over blocking of material which could impair children’s independent research and learning will be avoided